h-m-s/telnet-honeypot/README.md

 This image can be built with `docker build -t telnet_honeypot .`

-and will also require you to build the image in images/ as whatever name you have set in the configuration file.
+You are also required to build the image in images/ as whatever name you have set in the configuration file.
 Default tag is honeybox.
+This is the image that will be presented in the honeypot, and includes any fake files you'd like to use.

 Run like so:
 ~~~~